Grief Workshop

 But too often, parents cut off that natural expression, and the baby or child learns to suppress or even to feel shame about certain natural feelings.

-Then, later on, as we grow up, we have difficulty feeling our feelings.
+Later on, as we grow up, we have difficulty feeling our feelings.

 These other feelings often surface as a person delves into their experience of grief.
-At our grief workshops, participants come to understand this process through reflection on their past and through direct experience in reclaiming parts of themselves that had been rejected.
+At our grief workshops, participants understand this process through reflection on their past and through direct experience in reclaiming parts of themselves that had been rejected.

 Cat with Yes

-For example, if we didn't want to be a "crybaby" we suppressed our grief.
+For example, if we didn't want to be a "crybaby," we suppressed our grief.

 The grief workshop can help us find ourselves again by teaching us to reclaim our feelings--not just grief, but all of them.